Bryconops allisoni

-Bryconops allisoni is a species of freshwater fish known from the rivers of Brazil.
+Bryconops allisoni is a small species of freshwater ray-finned fish belonging to the family Iguanodectidae.
+This fish is found in rivers of Brazil.
 It is a recent addition to the genus (2019), currently considered a member incertae sedis.
 Its name honors Antonio Machado-Allison, an ichthyologist responsible for a great deal of work on the genus Bryconops.

 Description

-The holotype, or first collected specimen, of Bryconops allisoni was 7.25cm SL (standard length).
-Other collected specimens range from 2.76-6.86cm.
+The holotype, or first collected specimen, of Bryconops allisoni was 7.25 cm SL (standard length).
+Other collected specimens range from 2.76 to 6.86 cm.
 This makes it slightly smaller than other members of the genus, which usually range from 6 to 8 cm SL.
 The body is generally slender, deepest in the region of the dorsal fin, and the snout is relatively long, about 23-29% of the length of the head.

 The scales of B. allisoni are silvery with a greenish iridescence, and parts of the snout are tinted brown.
 (Silver or greenish coloration is not uncommon in the genus as a whole.)
 It bears an iridescent-green lateral stripe that turns black when it advances onto the caudal fin, and the caudal fin also has a red blotch of pigment just above this stripe; the dorsal fin may have a spot of red, and the adipose fin is red entirely.
 The pelvic, anal, and dorsal fins are almost completely clear with scattered chromatophores (color cells).

 The presence of a stripe on the caudal peduncle on the caudal fin is a feature shared with B. chernoffi, B. inpai, and B. melanurus, but various factors differentiate said species.
-In B. inpai and B. melanurus, the stripe is longer, advancing onto the dorsal lobe of the caudal fin, and B. allisoni has more predorsal scales than B. chernoffi (10-12 vs. 8-9, respectively).
+In B. inpai and B. melanurus, the stripe is longer, advancing onto the dorsal lobe of the caudal fin, and B. allisoni has more predorsal scales than B. chernoffi (10-12 vs. 8–9, respectively).